Shiitake Mushroom (Lentinula edodes)

 | Vitamin B5 (pantothenic acid) | ~2 mg (about 30% of Daily Value) |

-Per USDA FoodData Central, raw shiitake is low in calories and fat relative to its protein content, and it's a notable source of vitamin B5 (pantothenic acid) at roughly 30% of the Daily Value per 100 g.
+Per USDA FoodData Central data, raw shiitake is low in calories and fat relative to its protein content, and it's a notable source of vitamin B5 (pantothenic acid) at roughly 30% of the Daily Value per 100 g.

 Cooking and handling